Sidd-niv/Restaurant_table_management_system/README.md

 - The Admin user which will be the staff person from restaurant can login and can view who as booked the table and on what time.
 - Admin can perfrom CURD operation on Food database.
 - Admin can send a invoice i.e Bill of the user via mail in the form of a pdf.
--The application is deployed on Heroku.
+- The application is deployed on Heroku.

 #### Key libraries:
 1. FASTAPI --> Framework.